rhaiscript/book/src/patterns/multi-layer.md

 * A system is divided into separate _layers_, each providing logic in terms of scripted [functions].

-* A lower layer provides _default implementations_ of certain functions.
+* A lower layer provides _default implementations_ of certain [functions].

-* Higher layers each provide progressively more specific implementations of the same functions.
+* Higher layers each provide progressively more specific implementations of the same [functions].

-* A more specific function, if defined in a higher layer, always overrides the implementation in a lower layer.
+* A more specific [function], if defined in a higher layer, always overrides the implementation in a lower layer.

-* This is akin to object-oriented programming but with functions.
+* This is akin to object-oriented programming but with [functions].

 * This type of system is extremely convenient for dynamic business rules configuration, setting corporate-wide policies, granting permissions for specific roles etc. where specific, local rules need to override